 In marketing, to be successful, it is important to find the right tools for the task.
 Different objectives are best served by marketing activity most appropriate to each of them.
 This appropriateness can be difficult to gauge at a time when digital marketing channels offer so much choice.

-In this light, we ask the question: Is direct mail still effective and do customers actually prefer it?
+In this light, is direct mail still effective and do customers actually prefer it?

 The Overstuffed Inbox

-“Many people feel they get too many emails, and with ever-increasing traffic into inboxes, marketing emails are really having to compete for the customer’s attention,” suggests Darren Stepsky from Stannp, the direct mail platform, who print and post direct mail for your business.
+“Many people feel they get too many emails, and with ever-increasing traffic into inboxes, marketing emails are really having to compete for the customer’s attention,” suggests John Bardsley, MD of Stockport-based, Heaton Press.

 The figures speak for themselves, according to Royal Mail statistics.
 Over 20 million adults take action as a result of the direct mail they receive.